Roles and responsibilities of Supervisors

 Roles and responsibilities of the Principal and Co-Supervisors

-The University recommends co-supervision, where two or more supervisors may take differing roles and responsibilities depending on their expertise and experience with supervision.
+The University requires each student has at least two supervisors including a principle.
+The two or more supervisors may take differing roles and responsibilities depending on their expertise and experience with supervision.

 The Principal Supervisor

-In general, all members of the academic staff are eligible to become principal supervisors of students of higher degrees if they have at least:
+In general, all members of the academic staff are eligible to become principal supervisors of students of higher degrees if they have:

-—would normally take less responsibility in terms of the candidates' research.
+Would normally take less responsibility in terms of the candidates' research.
 They may act more in a consultative than a supervisory capacity.
 Both supervisors and student would need to be clear on the amount of contact time and input that an associate supervisor would be expected to contribute.
 Academics who act as a local supervisor, “support person”, for offshore candidates will also be known as associate supervisors.
-This category includes supervisors who are external to the University, e.g. those from industry or at other Universities.
+This category includes supervisors who are external to the University.

 In some cases (eg. where the topic is multi-disciplinary or staff are inexperienced) a panel could be formed to advise the student.